Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/getting-started/species.md

 # Choosing a species genome to work with

-To start use the Species selector to select a species genome to work with in other apps:
+To start use the Genome selector to select a species genome to work with in other apps:

 ![](../../img/id-species-selector.svg)